qiushiyan/qiushiyan.dev/content/posts/text-classification/index.md

 ---
 title: Text classification with penalized logistic regression
 date: '2020-05-02'
-description: >-
+description: >
-  Train a classification model with tidymodels to distinguish Charlotte Brontë from Emily Brontë
+  Train a classification model with tidymodels to distinguish Charlotte Brontë from Emily Brontë.
 ---